 A REPRESENTATIVE of the College Entrance Examination Board will discuss Testing the Educationally Disadvantaged in Institutions of Higher Learning.
 Lou Garranza, Chicano EOP coordinator at San Jose State, will talk about the Education Opportunities Program.

 Saturday afternoon, at the divisional level, subcommittees for multicultural programs will be formed and evaluations of the conference and recommendations for future action will be made.

-Faculty Senate President ferences is that "they haven't been effective as subject matter conferences.
-However, they the faculty to get together and communicate as a whole.
+Faculty Senate President James Edwards stated that a past criticism of Asilomar conferences is that "they haven't been effective as subject matter conferences.
+However, they did provide an opportunity for the faculty to get together and communicate as a whole.
 The on-campus conference will facilitate resources for a multi-cultural program.
-With the money saved from the Asilomar Conference we will have funds which will be devoted to what will be developed at the De Anza Conference.'
+With the money saved from the Asilomar Conference we will have funds which will be devoted to what will be developed at the De Anza Conference."